Updated Mar 01, 2026

 Periodically review your app's logic flows to remove outdated test functions, like temporary alerts, that could disrupt the user experience.
 Keep your security configurations current by assigning specific roles within the SAP Build environment to manage data access effectively.

 Maintaining a consistent connection with your SAP backend ensures that all previously built features remain functional.
-Adalo, a platform designed for building, launching, and scaling apps, allows you to deploy your app as a Progressive Web App (PWA) and natively to iOS and Android stores from a single build.
-This single-codebase approach ensures that any updates you make are instantly applied across all platforms, keeping your app responsive and reliable without requiring a complete rebuild.
-By following these steps, you can ensure your app remains efficient and seamlessly integrated with SAP data.
+Adalo's single-codebase approach means any updates you make are instantly applied across all platforms, keeping your app responsive and reliable without requiring a complete rebuild.
+The platform's modular infrastructure scales automatically as your user base grows—with no record limits on paid plans, your SAP-connected app can handle enterprise-scale data volumes.

 Conclusion